 Minimum age for this will be 14 years old.
 At 14 years of age the Junior Handler can complete the Stewards Questionnaire.
-If they pass they will be sent a stewarding card and badge (to be warn in the ring at all times while they are stewarding) to say they can steward in either the ‘box stewards’ position or ‘inbound stewards’ position only.
+If they pass they will be notified by the AFA to say they can steward in the " Box Stewards position."

-At the age of 16 years the Junior handlers can complete the questionnaire and upon passing will receive a different coloured card and badge (to be warn in the ring at all times while they are stewarding) and will be eligible to sit in the ‘box stewards’ position or ‘inbound stewards’ position and the ‘line stewards’ position.
+At the age of 16 years the Junior handlers can complete the questionnaire and upon passing and will be eligible to sit in the ‘box stewards’ position and the ‘line stewards’ position.

 The age limit for ‘timekeepers’ remains 18 years of age.